sfigg/commercialization-public/manufacture/desktop/sysprep--generalize--a-windows-installation.md

 5. Deploy this image to a reference computer.
 When the reference computer boots, it displays the Out-Of-Box Experience (OOBE) screen.

+### Generalize using unattend

+If you use multiple unattend files during your computer deployment, you can add settings to your each of your unattend files so that after the unattend files are processed Windows Setup will generalize the PC.

+You can add one of the following settings in unattend to generalize the system as the last step in processing unattend:

+- To automatically generalize the image and shut down, use the Microsoft-Windows-Deployment | `Generalize` setting.
+Set `Mode` to **OOBE** or **Audit**, and set `ForceShutdownNow` to **true**.

+-or-

+- To generalize the system, and have it boot into Audit Mode, use the Microsoft-Windows-Deployment | `Reseal` setting to the [oobeSystem](oobesystem.md) configuration pass.
+Set `Mode` to **Audit**.

 ## <span id="related_topics"></span>Related topics